-My last post discussed receive communion by faith, and was more about our understanding of the spiritual aspects of communion.
-This one is just plain practical.
+My last post discussed receiving communion by faith, and was more about our understanding of the spiritual aspects of communion.

 We all want to reverently receive communion, not get in anyone’s way or spill anything, and to not have any surprises.
 But the surprises and spills will happen.
-Even though we intend to avoid it, be ready for anything, and its okay.
-Its okay.
+Even though we intend to avoid it, be ready for anything, and it’s okay.

 If there is a rail, people will usually kneel to receive unless they are physically unable.

 Kneeling or standing, place your hands flat, and in a cruciform shape, palms up, as pictured above.

 The minister will say the words of administration, which often are, “The Body of Christ, the Bread of Heaven.”
-Your response is “Amen.”

 You can bow your head if you would like to avoid eye contact, and that is fine.

 You do not have to make the sign of the cross, and you can make the sign of the cross.
 This is not a rule, it is a custom.

 This is where you need to be ready.
-As they approach, put out your hands to guide the chalice to your lips, and drink.
+As they approach (or you approach), put out your hands to guide the chalice to your lips, and drink.

 What about dipping the bread?
 This is called “intinction.”

 No parent is required to allow their child to receive.
-If your children are not baptized, or will not be receiving, they can receive a blessing, by crossing their arms as pictured to the left.
+If your children are not baptized, or will not be receiving, they can receive a blessing, by crossing their arms as pictured above.

 After you have received, follow the crowd back to your seat.
 Most folks will then pray silently, or sing.